Niklas Arrhenius: High school years

-Arrhenius is the son of Anders Arrhenius, who competed internationally in the shot put for Sweden.
-Niklas' younger brother, Leif Arrhenius is also a thrower.
-Arrhenius was born in Provo, Utah but has dual citizenship.
-While competing for Mountain View High School in Orem, Utah, Niklas was the national high school record holder for the discus for eight years, with a throw of 234 feet and 3 inches (breaking the previous record by nearly nine feet).
-He attended Brigham Young University where he was on the track and field team.
+In 2001, while competing for Mountain View High School Bruins in Orem, Utah, Nik was the national high school record holder for the discus for eight years (record holder until 2009), with a throw of 234 feet and 3 inches (breaking the previous record by nearly nine feet).
+Earlier that season, in 2001, he had broken the Utah state record with a throw of 218 feet, 2 inches.